popcorncolonel/TwitchBotDetector/README.txt

 the Twitch API and the power of statistics.

 It looks at certain metrics such as the ratio between chatters to "viewers".
-I realize that this is not a perfect metric, but it has proven to be surprisingly accurate.
+I realize that this is not a perfect metric, but from what I have seen, it is surprisingly accurate.
 Alternative bot detection methods are listed below.
 I still don't know how to deal with streams with fake chat users, but I'm working on learning some potential features that can be used to detect